Jand (Transoxania)

 Jand (also Jend), was a medieval town on the right bank of the lower Jaxartes river in Transoxiana in modern-day Kazakhstan.
 It was the winter capital of the Seljuk Turks before their migration to Khurasan.
 It was later sacked by the Mongols, and is now in ruins.

+History

+The Seat of the Seljuk Dynasty

+Jand is famous for being the historical seat of the Seljuk Dynasty from 985 to 1037.